Liangqiong/WATNet/README.md

 ## Getting Started and Usage
 ### Dataset
-- The 3T/7T files are saved in folder "Dataset/Orig_15/3T7T-Data/"

 - Pre-processing of the dataset (including min-max normalization, histogram matching, and data augmentation) `Run WATNet/matlab/demo/demo_processing_hdf5_for_train.m`